shinich39/pjsk-pr/README.md

 - Create a public room with simply settings.
 - Update room created with this application.
 - Show original content when click the row.
+- Calculate applied card power and show room that not meeting power required.

 ## Fields